 Best for: The traveler planning a fun-filled family vacay

 If heights aren’t your family’s thing, then get your bearings on Toronto with a visit to the Legoland Discovery Center.
 Among its numerous attractions is Miniland, a map of Toronto built with more than 500,000 Lego bricks.
-From there, snap a pic with the Stanley Cup at the Hockey Hall of Fame, check out the more than 800 model specimens in the Bat Cave at the Royal Ontario Museum, and visit the nearly 200,000-square-foot castle built in 1914, Casa Loma.
+From there, pop into another small-scale ode to the Great White North at Little Canada.
+From March 10 to 14, guests can create their own miniature tree at one of the daily drop-in workshops.
+(For each tiny tree created, a real tree will be donated and planted in “Big Canada.”)
+For more fun, snap a pic with the Stanley Cup at the Hockey Hall of Fame, check out the more than 800 model specimens in the Bat Cave at the Royal Ontario Museum, and visit the nearly 200,000-square-foot castle built in 1914, Casa Loma.

-Where to stay: Book the Family Fun Package at Hotel X Toronto (located on the Lake Ontario Waterfront) and get a Signature Guestroom with two queens, child-size plush robes and slippers, and one keepsake item per child.
-Through March 24, the deal also includes tickets to Immersive Disney Animation (so you can get your Mouse fix after all).
+Where to stay: Book the Family Fun Package at Hotel X Toronto (located on the Lake Ontario Waterfront) and get a signature guest room with two queens, child-size plush robes and slippers, and one keepsake item per child.
+The deal also facilitates some alone time for the ’rents with the inclusion of 1.5 hours of complimentary childcare in the property’s 10XTO Play Centre, a kid-focused zone with four video game consoles, a sport court, and more.

 What to eat: In a city the size of Toronto, there are plenty of options to appease even the pickiest of eaters without succumbing to the convenience of fast food.
-Try Pizzeria Libretto for Neapolitan-style pies, Barque Smokehouse for laid-back barbecue, and Ed’s Real Scoop for small-batch gelato.
+Try Pizzeria Libretto for Neapolitan-style pies, Barque Smokehouse (where kids eat laid-back barbecue for free on school nights), and Ed’s Real Scoop for small-batch gelato.

 Direct flight to Sioux Falls Regional Airport (FSD)